- 100% secure payment

 Send us your ballot URL plus close date and current vote counts

 No payment yet.
 Paste the "Best Business of the Year" ballot URL into the order form notes, send it via live chat, or email it to support.
 Include the close date, your current vote count, and the leader's count if visible.
-The close date drives our pacing-mode recommendation.
+Also tell us the category name and the publication or chamber running the ballot — this helps us match the IP pool to the right geographic footprint.

 - 2